Yassine-irab/smile-test/README.md

 ## Installation

-Easy to use let's start with cloning the project:  ["click me"](https://github.com/Yassine-irab/smile-test.git) or from the button above.
+Easy to use let's start with cloning the project:

 After that, you can follow these lines to setup the environment, please make sure you have Nodejs and your server-side already installed.